 Local government ordinary elections are held on the third Saturday in October every two years.
-The last local government ordinary elections were held on 17 October 2015.
+The next election will be in 2025, with nominations open in August.

 Councillors are elected for terms of four years in Western Australia.
-Elections are held every two years for half of the council, and candidates are elected using the first-past-the-post voting system.
-If a vacancy occurs within a term, an extraordinary election is held.
+Elections are held every two years for half of the council.
+If a vacancy occurs within 12-months, an unsuccessful candidate may backfill the office.
+If a vacancy occurs after the first 12-months, an extraordinary election may be held.

-Further information about elections is available from the WA Electoral Commission.
+Further details are available from the WA Electoral Commission website.